 Tornado warning issued in Santa Cruz County

-The National Weather Service has issued a tornado warning in Santa Cruz County on Thursday afternoon.
+The National Weather Service issued a tornado warning in Santa Cruz County on Thursday afternoon.

 The warning was issued at 12:19 p.m. and was in effect until 1:00 p.m. because of a severe thunderstorm capable of producing a tornado that was located about 7 miles south of Santa Cruz and moving northward.